-The Coronavirus pandemic is a stressful time for all Americans, but especially those who have to continue to leave their houses and perform their jobs alone.
+The COVID-19 pandemic is a stressful time for all Americans, but especially those who have to continue to leave their houses and perform their jobs alone.
 By taking the measures discussed above, you will give your lone workers peace of mind and minimize the risk of them contracting and spreading the disease.